 College of Business.

 Upon completion of her undergraduate degree, Kiara intends to pursue an MBA, and then continue her education in medicine

 with her ultimate goal to become a cardiac psychologist.
 This career path will enable Kiara to give back to her community

 and "be the change I want to see in the world."

-The second NAURA Centennial Scholarship was awarded to Kelly Wells, a hometown person.
+The fall 2012, spring 2013 recipient of the NAURA Centennial Scholarship was awarded to Kelly Wells, a hometown person.
 She is a graduate of Coconino H igh School and

 is returning to school to earn a degree in Social Work.
 After completing two years at Mohave Community College, Kelly, her husband,

 and their two sons relocated to Flagstaff.
 Many of us were fortunate to meet her at our spring lunch meeting.
 Kelly is a delightful woman who